 As a consequence of the transposition of the EU Directive 2019/1158 on Work-Life Balance in June 2023 (article 5, Parental Leave), a new leave scheme has been introduced, Permiso parental, additional to the existing leave, Excedencia por Cuidado de Hijos.
-Therefore, there are now 2 Parental leave schemes once Birth Leave has finished, with 2 different designs (e.g., length, payment (proposed), job protection, the period of use).
-We present these leave here as Parental leave 1 (8 weeks) and Parental leave 2 (3 years).
+Therefore, there are now two Parental leave schemes, with different names, once Birth Leave has finished, with two different designs in relation to length, potential payment (under parliamentary discussion for the new scheme), job protection, and the period of use.
+We present these two leave schemes here as Parental leave 1 (8 weeks) and Parental leave 2 (3 years).